LeaDer-E/Tiktok-Commenter-Follow/README.md

     pip install webdriver_manager
     pip3 install --upgrade requests

+if ther's some problems at windows Try:

+    py -m pip install selenium

 # How To Use!
 open LeaDer-E.py then put UR E-mail and Password it's the only method right now to login